-Questions & Answers About MRCA Parks and Trails During the COVID-19 Pandemic – Updated December 4, 2020
+Questions & Answers About MRCA-Managed Parks and Trails During the COVID-19 Pandemic – Updated January 29, 2021

-Questions and Answers about Mountains Recreation and Conservation Park and Trail Openings During the COVID-19 Pandemic
+Questions and Answers about Mountains Recreation and Conservation Authority Park and Trail Openings During the COVID-19 Pandemic

-LOS ANGELES (December 4, 2020) – The Mountains Recreation and Conservation Authority (MRCA) has reopened most of it parks and trails to the public in accordance with the protocols set forth by the Los Angeles County Department of Public Health and directives by the city of Los Angeles and other jurisdictions within which it operates.
+LOS ANGELES (January 29, 2021) – The Mountains Recreation and Conservation Authority (MRCA) has reopened to the public most of the parks and trails it manages in accordance with the protocols set forth by the Los Angeles County Department of Public Health and directives by the city of Los Angeles and other jurisdictions within which it operates.
 According to the health order, the public can use parks and trails but must practice physical distancing (be more than six feet away from other people not of your household), and wear a cloth face covering.

 Parking lots and many—but not all—restrooms have also been opened at MRCA parks and trails.